 Sony RX100 V versus Canon M5

 The Sony Cyber-shot DSC-RX100 V and the Canon EOS M5 are two digital cameras that were announced, respectively, in October 2016 and September 2016.
 The RX100 V is a fixed lens compact, while the M5 is a mirrorless interchangeable lens camera.
-The cameras are based on an one-inch (RX100 V) and an APS-C sensor.
+The cameras are based on an one-inch (RX100 V) and an APS-C (M5) sensor.
 The Sony has a resolution of 20 megapixel, whereas the Canon provides 24 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 The side-by-side display below illustrates the physical size and weight of the Sony RX100 V and the Canon M5.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
 You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the RX100 V – represents 100 percent across all the size and weight measures).